remap/ndn-lighting/web/uag/readme.txt

 UAG: Upload Analyze Generate
 lighting web app

-to allow crowdsourced images to drive the colors of lights at an installation.
+v1.5 11/04/2011

 Features:

-	upload image, email image, resize, analyze, pattern generation
+1) to allow crowdsourced images to drive the colors of lights at an installation: upload image, email image, resize, analyze, pattern generation
+2) to allow always-on web control of sequencer: turn on / turn off sequencer on borges
+3) to allow expression of interests from web client

 dependencies:
 	mongodb